Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

-Most patients diagnosed with bladder cancer need to have some type of surgery as part of their treatment.1,2 Depending on the stage and grade of the patient’s bladder cancer, different types of surgery may be recommended by healthcare providers.
-Types of surgery that may be used to treat bladder cancer include:
+Most people diagnosed with bladder cancer need to have some type of surgery as part of their treatment.
+Depending on the stage and grade of the patient’s bladder cancer, different types of surgery may be recommended by healthcare providers.
+Types of surgery that may be used to treat bladder cancer include:1,2

 - Transurethral resection of bladder tumor (TURBT)

 - Reconstructive surgery

 Bladder cancer typically starts to grow in the urothelium, which is the thin layer of cells that line the inside of the bladder.
 In people diagnosed with non-muscle invasive bladder cancer, the cancer cells are only located in the urothelium and have not grown into the muscle of the bladder wall.2

 This type of bladder cancer is often treated with a surgical procedure called transurethral resection of bladder tumor (TURBT).
 In addition to being a treatment for bladder cancer, the TURBT procedure is also used as part of the process of diagnosing and staging a patient’s cancer.2

 What is a transurethral resection of bladder tumor (TURBT)?

 TURBT is used to remove tumors and surrounding tissue from the bladder lining.
 The surgeon performs the TURBT procedure using a small, thin surgical instrument—called a cystoscope—that is inserted into the bladder through the urethra.
 The urethra is the thin, hollow, tube-like organ that connects to the bladder and allows urine to pass from the bladder out of the body.
 The surgeon removes the tumor and surrounding tissue that may be affected by cancer cells using a wire loop, a laser, or high-energy electricity (called fulguration).